Paul Henry (broadcaster): Return to New Zealand and semi-retirement

 In June 2024, Henry spoke as a guest speaker at the ACT Party's 2024 "Change Makers" event.
 In his speech, he accused the previous Labour Government of saddling the country with "astonishing debt."
 Henry said that New Zealand was "broken and in desperate need of repair."
-He also said that he "believed that ACT could be the last cab left on the rank heading in the right difection."
+He also said that he "believed that ACT could be the last cab left on the rank heading in the right direction."

+Henry hosted series 1 and 2 of The Traitors NZ.
+He won Bronze as Best Host for series 1 at the New York Festivals in April 2024.
+Series 2 aired in 2024.

+In 2025, Henry was announced as host of The Chase New Zealand which aired in of 2026.
+In June 2025, Henry was appointed to the board of Television New Zealand and held that position until his resignation in July 2026 following his political candidacy announcement for the ACT Party.

 Personal life

 Henry is currently married to entrepreneur Diane Foreman.
 He was previously married to Rachael Hopes (née Orsman), with whom he had three children.
 Henry was also previously married to radio producer Linzi Dryburgh.

 In 2014 it was reported in an interview that Henry was a nudist, which Henry has also stated on his show.

 Political career

 Henry ran as the National Party candidate for the Wairarapa electorate in the 1999 general election.
 He lost to former radio colleague and New Zealand Labour Party candidate Georgina Beyer by 3,033 votes.

+In July 2026, Henry announced his candidacy with the ACT Party in the 2026 New Zealand general election as a list candidate.